RocketChat/docs-old/6. Developer Guides/REST API/README.md

 The REST API allows you to control and extend Rocket.Chat with ease.

-> **This API is in BETA, however feel free to test, ask us questions, and submit Pull Requests!**
+> **This API is a work in progress, so feel free to test, ask us questions, and submit Pull Requests!**

 If you are an end-user and not a dev or a tester, [create an issue](https://github.com/RocketChat/Rocket.Chat/issues/new) to request new APIs -- and consider [make a donation](https://www.paypal.com/cgi-bin/webscr?cmd=_s-xclick&hosted_button_id=ZL94ZE6LGVUSN) to the project.